 March 4, 2013

 Knowing how a toilet works can help you know what problems you can fix yourself and when you should call a plumber.
 We have put together this guide of the basic components of your toilet which should help you better understand how it works and to fix it.
-JD Plumbing, Heating & Air Conditioning is committed to providing exceptional plumbing repair in Raleigh, NC, so call us today if you are having any problems with your toilet.
+JD Service Now is committed to providing exceptional plumbing repair in Raleigh, NC, so call us today if you are having any problems with your toilet.

 The Parts of a Toilet